deannreid/CTF-Writeups/HackTheBox/Retired/Insane/Sizzle/Sizzle - Writeup.md

 └─$ openssl pkcs12 -in amanda.p12 -clcerts -nokeys -out amanda.crt Enter Import Password:
 ```

-I then Generated a CSR and key using openssl and submitted it back to the ADCS page
+I then Generated a CSR and key using OpenSSL and submitted it back to the ADCS page

 ```bash
 ──(kali㉿kali)-[~/…/NonComp/Insane/Sizzle/Payloads]